 How to make perfectly crispy tofu

-If you haven’t eaten a lot of tofu in your time, it’s pretty much a super absorbent blank canvas that soaks up any flavor you coat it in.
+If you haven’t eaten a lot of tofu in your time, it’s pretty much a super absorbent, soy based blank canvas that soaks up any flavor you toss it in.

 Want to know what the secret is?!

 You can buy a fancy tofu press contraption.

 Or you can rig your own homespun version with a kitchen towel and a couple of cans of tomato sauce.
 Scroll down to the recipe to find out how to do it : )